 The content of this online Dictionary is substantially based on A Dictionary of New Zealand Sign Language (1997) and A Concise Dictionary of New Zealand Sign Language (2002).
 The project owes a huge debt of gratitude to the original General Editor of those dictionaries, Professor Graeme Kennedy, and to editorial team members: Richard Arnold, Pat Dugdale, Shaun Fahey and David Moskovitz.
 Compilation of data in the original 1997 Dictionary was assisted by over 90 members of the New Zealand Deaf Community who are acknowledged by name in that work.

-We want to acknowledge the contributions of staff members of our partner organisations who supported the project and facilitated the validation of additional signs in this dictionary.
+We want to acknowledge the contributions of previous staff members of the Deaf Studies Research Unit and of our partner organisations who supported the project and facilitated the validation of additional signs in this dictionary.

 - Deaf Aotearoa NZ: Della Buzzard, Rachel Noble, Victoria Lessing, Catherine Greenwood

 - Van Asch Deaf Education Centre: Paul Buzzard, Tess Hilmer, Janet Stokes

 - Kelston Deaf Education Centre: Hilda Baker, Sarah Cameron, Shona McGhie, Pam Croskery, Jan Howard

 - Auckland University of Technology: Debbie Corder, Lynette Pivac (previous Compilation Editor)